Clarivate (NYSE:CLVT) Issues FY 2021 Earnings Guidance

-Clarivate (NYSE:CLVT) last posted its quarterly earnings results on Thursday, October 28th.
-The company reported $0.16 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.13 by $0.03.
-The firm had revenue of $442.12 million for the quarter, compared to analyst estimates of $446.78 million.
-Clarivate had a positive return on equity of 4.45% and a negative net margin of 4.31%.
-The business’s quarterly revenue was up 55.5% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.12 EPS.
-As a group, research analysts predict that Clarivate will post 0.61 EPS for the current year.
+Clarivate (NYSE:CLVT) last announced its quarterly earnings results on Thursday, October 28th.
+The company reported $0.16 EPS for the quarter, beating analysts’ consensus estimates of $0.13 by $0.03.
+The company had revenue of $442.12 million during the quarter, compared to analysts’ expectations of $446.78 million.
+Clarivate had a positive return on equity of 4.42% and a negative net margin of 4.31%.
+Clarivate’s revenue was up 55.5% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.12 EPS.
+As a group, research analysts anticipate that Clarivate will post 0.61 earnings per share for the current year.

-A hedge fund recently bought a new stake in Clarivate stock.
-Morgan Stanley purchased a new position in shares of Clarivate Plc (NYSE:CLVT) in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund purchased 1,474,163 shares of the company’s stock, valued at approximately $40,583,000.
-Morgan Stanley owned approximately 0.23% of Clarivate as of its most recent filing with the SEC.
-Institutional investors own 71.58% of the company’s stock.
+An institutional investor recently bought a new position in Clarivate stock.
+Morgan Stanley purchased a new stake in Clarivate Plc (NYSE:CLVT) during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor purchased 1,474,163 shares of the company’s stock, valued at approximately $40,583,000.
+Morgan Stanley owned 0.23% of Clarivate at the end of the most recent quarter.
+Institutional investors and hedge funds own 89.47% of the company’s stock.

 Clarivate Company Profile